lgibbons12/Assassin-Game/README.md

 The `templates/` directory houses all of the HTML files in use in the project.
 The HTML files present the code in a way browsers can understand.
 They format all the data handled on the backend with the `.py` files so that it can be displayed to the user.

+There are three subdirectories that are important to mention

+- `admin` has templates that modulate the base admin templates that come out of the box with django
+- `socialaccount` has templates that change the base sign-in and sign-up templates that come out of the box with django's package `allauth`
+- `users` holds the html files that serve data from the python views listed above

 ### `static/`

-Explanation of the `static/` directory and its purpose in storing static files such as CSS, JavaScript, and images.
+The `static/` directory stores static files such as CSS and images to be served in the project.

 ## Contributing